openeemeter/eemeter/docs/methods_overview.rst

 weather.

-In an attempt to reduce the number of arbitrary factors influencing results, we only ever compare model estimates or data over that has occured over the same weather scenario and time period.
+In an attempt to reduce the number of arbitrary factors influencing results, we only ever compare model estimates or data over that has occurred over the same weather scenario and time period.
 This helps (in the aggregate) to ensure equivalency of :ref:`end use demand <glossary-end-use-demand>` pre- and post- intervention.